crwebcr/CSPA-SA-Client/doc/server-install.md

 ## Add CORS headers

-To make the client work, the header `Access-Control-Allow-Origin` should be set in the server responses (`*` makes things easy for during local tests).
+To make the client work, the header `Access-Control-Allow-Origin` should be set in the server responses (`*` make things easy for local tests).

 We didn't manage to add CORS headers with the instructions given in `doc/gettingstarted.md`.
-It might be because this kind of filter only works within Tomcat and we use the `standalone` version of the application.
-So instead, we added a filter with for [jersey](https://github.com/FranckCo/CSPA-SA/blob/07dd97906b849734614f65335bd40f5e0bd7a9eb/src/main/java/fr/insee/cspa/sa/config/CorsFilter.java).
+It might be because this kind of filter only works within Tomcat and we are using the `standalone` version of the application.
+So instead, we added a filter with [jersey](https://github.com/FranckCo/CSPA-SA/blob/07dd97906b849734614f65335bd40f5e0bd7a9eb/src/main/java/fr/insee/cspa/sa/config/CorsFilter.java).

 More precisely, we added the following file `/ws-commons/src/main/java/ec/nbb/ws/filters/CorsFilter.java`: